elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-sleep-benefit-the-immune-system-and-what-are-the-potential-consequences-of-sleep-deprivation-on-immune-function.md

 url: /learn/nursing/questions/how-does-sleep-benefit-the-immune-system-and-what-are-the-potential-consequences-of-sleep-deprivation-on-immune-function
 score: -1.0
 related_article1:
-    id: 169693
+    id: 169689
-    title: What factors should be considered when assessing a patient's sleep patterns in a nursing context?
+    title: >-
+        In what ways does sleep contribute to emotional stability and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/what-factors-should-be-considered-when-assessing-a-patients-sleep-patterns-in-a-nursing-context
+    url: /learn/nursing/questions/in-what-ways-does-sleep-contribute-to-emotional-stability-and-mental-health
 related_article2:
-    id: 169695
+    id: 169689
-    title: What are the risks and considerations associated with the use of sedatives for sleep?
+    title: >-
+        In what ways does sleep contribute to emotional stability and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
+    url: /learn/nursing/questions/in-what-ways-does-sleep-contribute-to-emotional-stability-and-mental-health
 related_article3:
-    id: 169698
+    id: 169687
-    title: How does exposure to blue light affect melatonin production, and what strategies can mitigate its impact on sleep?
+    title: >-
+        What are the key restorative processes that occur during sleep, and how do they contribute to physical and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-exposure-to-blue-light-affect-melatonin-production-and-what-strategies-can-mitigate-its-impact-on-sleep
+    url: /learn/nursing/questions/what-are-the-key-restorative-processes-that-occur-during-sleep-and-how-do-they-contribute-to-physical-and-mental-health
 related_article4:
     id: 169695
+    title: >-
-    title: What are the risks and considerations associated with the use of sedatives for sleep?
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article5:
-    id: 169691
+    id: 169693
-    title: What are the common treatment options for sleep apnea, and how do they address breathing issues during sleep?
+    title: >-
+        What factors should be considered when assessing a patient's sleep patterns in a nursing context?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-treatment-options-for-sleep-apnea-and-how-do-they-address-breathing-issues-during-sleep
+    url: /learn/nursing/questions/what-factors-should-be-considered-when-assessing-a-patients-sleep-patterns-in-a-nursing-context
 ---

 &nbsp;